UZ9/obsidian-brain/021 CS1332/021 CS1332 Graphs.md

 	- *simple path* - no repeated vertices, no repeated edges
 	- *trail* - repeated vertices allowed, no repeated edges
 		- *circuit* - trail where first and last vertices are connected (adjacent)
+	- *cycle* - no repeated vertices allowed, no repeated edges
 	- *walk* - repeated vertices allowed, repeated edges allowed

 - *length of path* - number of edges traversed